JustusAdam/bt/README.md

 Because I like Haskell and I've always wanted to try the build system `shake` building this requires the following programs be installed:

-- PDFLaTeX
+- A LaTeX distribution including `pdflatex`
-- The Haskell platform (GHC + cabal)
+- The Haskell tool `stack`
-- The shake build system (`cabal install shake`)

-This list may expand if more programs become necessary for compiling graphs and images.

-Building the pdf is then simply a matter of running `./build.sh`.
+The libraries used are automatically installed by stack if you run `stack install`.
+You can then build the thesis by running `stack exec -- bt`.

 ### Preview